brownplt/iticse-in-flow-2014/report/sections/pair-programming.md

 to go through the IFPR hoops to get there.

 Too much pair programming leads to problems with students starting when working alone.

-We don’t think of Stack Overflow as pair programming.
-So does IFPR sit between these two extremes?